yungsnuzzy/conjurr/README.md

 - Library inclusion filter UI (TAUTULLI_INCLUDE_LIBRARIES)
 - Plex direct library inventory (Plex URL/Token fields)
 - /rebuild_library endpoint

+Known issues:
+- "Paddington effect" - It seems sometimes the model will get hung up on one movie and recommend it to several people.
+This isn't super noticeable and isn't even that common, but while building this I've noticed everyone getting recommended Paddington for some reason.
+Maybe it's the movie that will bring humanity together - all things to all people.
+Idk.

 Planned / Ideas:
 - Short-lived availability cache (per tmdb_id) to reduce Overseerr round trips